trussworks/truss-interview/BROWSER_README.md

 stumbled upon this repository and are interested in a career with Truss, [check out our jobs page](https://truss.works/jobs)._

-# Truss Software Engineering Interview
+# The problem: Display data from an API for human consumption

-## Introduction and expectations
+## Introduction

-Hi there!
-Please complete the problem described below to the best of your ability, using the tools you're most comfortable with.
-Assume you're sending your submission in for code review from peers;
-we'll be talking about your submission in your interview in that context.
+Approach this solution the way you would a real world problem.
+Use libraries where it makes sense to, and be prepared to explain your thought process if you do.
 We expect this to take less than 4 hours of actual coding time.
 Please submit a working but incomplete solution instead of spending more time on it.
-We're also aware that getting after-hours coding time can be challenging; we'd like a submission within a week and if you need more time please let us know.

-Approach this solution the way you would a real world problem.
-Use libraries where it makes sense to, and be prepared to explain your thought process if you do.

-We will review your solution in a recent version of Firefox, Chrome, or Safari.

-If you have any questions, please contact [hiring@truss.works](mailto:hiring@truss.works); we're happy to help if you're not sure what we're asking for or if you have questions.
+If you have any questions, please contact [hiring@truss.works](mailto:hiring@truss.works); we're happy to help.

 ## How to submit your response